On this page

 IP address, location, user agent, and device properties

-Data that highlights user location properties, such as a user's city and country, are crucial for generating insights related to the geographical distribution of your users.
-They can show you how user preferences and behaviors differ from region to region, and help you better optimize your product.
-Similarly, device and platform information helps you understand which devices and operating systems your users are using.
+Data that highlights user location properties, such as a user's city and country, is crucial for generating insights about the geographical distribution of your users.
+Location data can show you how user preferences and behaviors differ from region to region and help you better optimize your product.
+Similarly, device and platform information helps you understand which devices and operating systems your users use.

 How Amplitude tracks location properties

-If you choose to send these values, Amplitude doesn't modify them to reflect GeoIP.
-Always update all four fields together, as setting any one of the fields resets the others.
+If you send these values, Amplitude doesn't modify them to reflect GeoIP.
+Always update all four fields together, because setting any one of the fields resets the others.

-How Amplitude determines location properties when IP address is blocked or filtered out
+How Amplitude determines location properties when IP address is unavailable

 How Amplitude parses user agent and device information

-Amplitude automatically parses the user agent string from client-side SDKs to extract valuable device and platform information.
-This information is then added to your events as properties, allowing you to segment and analyze user behavior across different devices and platforms.
+Amplitude automatically parses the user agent string from client-side SDKs to extract device and platform information.
+Amplitude adds this information to your events as properties, letting you segment and analyze user behavior across different devices and platforms.

 User agent parsing